Is It Time to Break Up with Your Custom Injection Molder?

-Consider this scenario: Despite your best efforts, your custom injection molder is missing deadlines or producing or assembling your project at an unacceptable error rate.
-Perhaps it's just costing you a lot more than you had budgeted.
-In any case, it just isn't working out.
-What are your options, and can you really afford to switch to a new manufacturing partner?
+Consider this scenario: Despite your best efforts, your custom injection molder continues to miss critical deadlines or is producing and assembling your project at an unacceptable error rate.
+Bottom line: It costs you much more than you had budgeted and has become a problem that needs to be fixed.

 Moving On Isn't So Hard

 Many companies choose a supplier to provide custom injection molding services, finished assembly, or decorative assembly from a third party.
 This approach can be a great production solution, especially if the actual operational delivery of your product isn't your company's forte.
 If you're working with a supplier in such a capacity, and the relationship has some history, you might be inclined to stay with your custom injection molder and just ride it out.
 However, if there are ongoing problems, finding a new source might be easier than you think.

 If your work through the "break up" methodically, you can realize the cost savings and production improvements you desire without missing deliverables.
 There are several things to consider when making the decision to move injection molds from one supplier to another.

 The ideal solution is one where the existing supplier, new supplier, and customer can openly communicate while maintaining all your deliverables.
 However, when this is impossible, having a supplier experienced with this type of transaction is invaluable.
 There is no substitute for experience and comprehensive planning.